Translation vs. localization: What's the difference?

-Whether you’re an internationally-recognized car manufacturer or a mom-and-pop shop looking to expand, the internet has changed the reach and visibility of your brand forcing you to better know the audience you are marketing to worldwide.
+Whether you’re an internationally-recognized car manufacturer or a mom-and-pop shop looking to expand, the internet has changed the reach and visibility of your brand, forcing you to better know the audience you are marketing to worldwide.
+This means your content may require translation.

-Anybody, anywhere can hit the Google search bar and find information about your business.
+Anybody, anywhere, can hit the Google search bar to find information about your business.
 What they find will influence whether they become fans of your brand or write you off entirely.

 What is language translation?